LeisureLink

 Auburn Parks and Recreation is accepting reservation requests online

-Auburn Parks and Recreation is now accepting facility and park reservation requests online.
-Those who wish to reserve a facility, athletic facility, or park pavilion can complete their application for request using their online account at auburnal.myrec.com.
+Auburn Parks and Recreation accepts facility and park reservation requests online.
+Those who wish to reserve a facility, athletic facility or park pavilion can complete their application for request using their online account at auburnal.myrec.com.

 Please make all requests at least two weeks prior to the desired reservation date in order to leave time for the approval process.
 Requests must be reviewed and approved by the facility director and department director.
 Once approved, payments can be made online using a credit card or by cash or check in-person at the Harris Center.